MinuMThomas/LivePlants/README.md

 ## Agile Development

-For this project, the Agile methodology was employed, utilizing GitHub as the platform.
-User Stories were created as issues on GitHub, clearly outlining the purpose of each issue.
-Each User Story was divided into acceptance criteria and tasks, facilitating a structured approach.
-Prioritization was accomplished by leveraging GitHub labels, which were color-coded for easy distinction.
-This Agile approach fostered efficient project planning and execution.
+Agile methodology in GitHub was used to create this website.
+User Stories were created using issues on git hub.
+The link to the project board can be found [here](https://github.com/users/MinuMThomas/projects/15)

 ### Epics